List of WWE tournaments: Dates and venues of finals

-Queen's Crown
+Queen of the Ring

 In 2021, WWE debuted the Queen's Crown tournament for female wrestlers considered to be the counterpart to King of the Ring.
 Zelina Vega was the inaugural winner, defeating Doudrop at Crown Jewel 2021, which took place on October 21 at Mohammed Abdu Arena on the Boulevard in Riyadh, Saudi Arabia.

+In 2024, the second edition of the tournament was held, this time under the name Queen of the Ring.

+Dates and venues of finals

 Dusty Rhodes Tag Team Classic

 The Dusty Rhodes Tag Team Classic is an annual tag team tournament featured on the NXT brand and is named after WWE Hall of Famer Dusty Rhodes, who died in 2015.

 Exclusively for male wrestlers from 2015 to 2020, a female version of the tournament debuted in 2021, running simultaneously with the men's version.